-There’s no denying that CBD, aka cannabidiol, was the reigning trend of last year, and shows no signs of stopping.
+There’s no denying that CBD, aka cannabidiol, has been the reigning trend of the last few years, and shows no signs of stopping.
 From edible products and tinctures, to bath and beauty products, CBD was (and is) everywhere.
 Though touted as a natural, holistic, and safe way to manage a variety of health issues, you may be wondering if you can take CBD and antidepressants together.
 And while CBD is touted as an all-natural supplement with some evidence that it can be good for your health, it's possible that your CBD latte can still impact the efficacy of different medications — including antidepressants.

 According to statistics from the National Alliance on Mental Illness (NAMI), one in five U.S. adults live with a mental illness in any given year.
 Furthermore, as NBC News reported, a 2016 study revealed one in six people in the U.S. take some type of psychiatric medication, with antidepressants being the most widely prescribed.
 Limited research has shown that CBD may help alleviate symptoms of anxiety and sleep issues, as well as lower levels of inflammation in the body, though this research (and the dosages needed for these effects) is nowhere near conclusive.
 And that means you need to be careful if you're choosing to consume it.

-So, what can potentially happen if you take CBD when on antidepressants?
+So, what can potentially happen if you take CBD oil and antidepressants?
 Unfortunately, because there’s a limited amount of studies to draw from, Grinspoon says, “CBD does have hypothetical drug interactions; the question is whether these are clinically important or not.”

 The reason for this is that CBD inhibits two main enzyme systems, Grinspoon explains.
 Enzymes are proteins that speed up chemical reactions in the body, and play an important role in functions like digestion and respiration.
 They also help you metabolize antidepressants.
 “One system is the same one that grapefruit inhibits — the technical name is the CYP34A enzyme system.
 So, just like grapefruit juice, CBD can cause your body to have higher doses of benzodiazepines [anti-anxiety medications], or certain antipsychotic medications,” Grinspon explains.